 There are also less successful operations from which to glean guidance.
 India’s government has faced criticism for a Smart Cities Mission that plans to modernise 100 cities by 2020.
 There is little provision for the almost 14 million households living in slums or the 3 million living on the streets.
 A rush for developing countries’ cities to become ‘smart’ may exacerbate existing social issues, which could undermine long-term development.

 South Korea’s Songdo also raises questions about what makes a city special.
-The city was designed as a smart city and built from the ground up.
+The city was designed as a smart city concept and built from the ground up.
 Construction is not yet complete although 100,000 residents have already moved in.
 There has been praise for the sustainable initiatives and the ample green spaces but people have described Songdo as ‘a little creepy’.

 Even the CIO for the US developer Gale International, Jonathan Thorpe, admitted that “You’re trying to create a diversity and a vitality that organic development creates, in and of itself, so it’s a challenge to try and replicate that in a masterplan setting.”